indigo-dc/oidc-agent/gitbook/oidc-agent.md

                              webserver.
 Redirection to oidc-gen through a
                              custom uri scheme redirect uri and 'manual' redirect is possible.
+      --pw-store[=TIME]      Keeps the encryption passwords for all loaded account configurations encrypted in memory for
+                             TIME seconds.
+Can be overwritten for a specific configuration with oidc-add.Default value for
+                             TIME: Forever
       --seccomp              Enables seccomp system call filtering; allowing only predefined system calls.
   -t, --lifetime=TIME        Sets a default value in seconds for the maximum